 The survey included questions about ethical conduct issues specifically with CRSs functioning within the substance use care system.
-It was noted in review of the data that nearly 100% of the respondents to this question also noted ethical concerns in a question on ethical concerns related to the SUD Professionals who are not CRS certified.
+It was noted in review of the data that nearly 100% of the respondents to this question also noted ethical concerns related to the SUD professionals who are not CRS certified.
 This suggests that ethical concerns should not be solely focused on our recovery workforce but beyond it to the non-recovering workforce as well.
 This also suggests that recovering people in our field are no less ethical than any other type of helping professional, which is important to note as societal stigma still associates addiction and recovery with a lack of morality despite all the evidence to the contrary.